A little short story about love – because I have a thing for turning mythos on its head 😉

 A loud creaking from across the room caused my hand to retract.
 I clutched the box to my chest, a thrumming heartbeat accompanying it.

 “It’s been a long time since I’ve had visitors,” her voice loose and curious in the strangled space.

 I looked up to find another place entirely.
 Where boxes had been were now pillars of marble and quartz.
 Where the sun had trickled in now streamed ribbons of dusk light.
-And in the place of back of the dock house stood a throne of cushions – square, round, and oval shaped – made of silk in different shades of red, rose and gold.
+And in the place of the back of the dock house stood a throne of cushions – square, round, and oval-shaped – made of silk in different shades of red, rose, and gold.

 “What gave it away, darling?”She gave me a pitying look.
 The box continued to beat against my chest – a constant reminder.
 “What?
 Were you expecting a little, fat cherub?”

 “Maybe,” was all I could reply with.
 She stood up and walked towards me, her bare feet silent on the marble floor.

 “All children grow up.
 Have a little imagination,” she cooed.
 Her eyes searched mine, her head angled to the side inspecting all of my insecurities.
 “It’s annoying, isn’t it?”

 “The constant aching of love.”
 She smiled, snatching the box out of my hands.
 She turned around to walk back to her throne.
 “My payment, I’m assuming?”
 I heard her open the box, the squeaks of the hinges yelling loudly in the open room.
 She paused and looked over her shoulder.
 “Quite impressive.”

 I nodded to her, unsure of where to go, what to do.
 “His name is Patrick.”